-They had lunch together that day, and each day over the following week.
-Dominic was falling in love, and in the weeks and months that followed he carried his phone charger with him everywhere.
+They had lunch together that day and each day over the following week.
+Dominic was falling in love and, in the weeks that followed, he carried his phone charger with him everywhere.

 One Sunday afternoon, Dominic sat on the end of his twin bed by his apartment window and clicked on his phone to take a photo of Colleen sleeping there, tangled in his sheets.
 The autumn breeze carried the scent of roses from his landlady’s trellis into his room, which turned his thoughts to his little sister.
 She had been named after the flower—her mother’s favorite—because her lips came together like a little peach bloom on her round face.
-During the summer of his seventh birthday, Dominic’s parents left him with a neighbor, Mrs. Foote, for two months while they went to Japan to meet their new baby girl at the orphanage.
+During the summer of his seventh birthday, Dominic’s parents left him with a neighbor, Mrs. Caruso, for two weeks while they went to Japan to meet their new baby girl at the orphanage.
 They wanted to experience her culture of origin and toured the country together, but didn’t have enough money to bring Dominic over as well.
-On his birthday, Mrs. Foote used his mother’s recipe to make Dominic his favorite fudge cake, but it tasted different like she’d used margarine instead of butter.
+On his birthday, Mrs. Caruso used his mother’s recipe to make Dominic his favorite lemon cake, but it tasted different as if she’d used margarine instead of butter.

 He lay back against the pillow and sighed.
 “Because they got me a sister instead,” he said.

-“As far back as I can remember, they’d wanted another baby,” he said, remembering the nursery frozen in time with a bear in the crib and little rolls of socks in the dresser drawers.
-“My mother kept miscarrying, and there were medical bills,” he said.
+“As far back as I can remember, they’d wanted another baby,” he said, recalling the nursery frozen in time with a teddy bear in the crib and little rolls of socks in the dresser drawers.
+“My mother kept miscarrying… and there were medical bills,” he said.
 The word Clomid rushed back into his mind, the subject of so many hushed late night conversations he’d overheard down the hall.
 The sound of his mother running in desperation to the bathroom early in the mornings, followed by her retching into the toilet.
-Her fatigue made the whole house feel drowsy: shades drooped half way down the windows during the day, and it became so quiet at night he believed he could hear his parents breathing into their pillows after his mother’s sobbing had subsided.
+Her fatigue made the whole house feel drowsy, with the shades drooped half way down the windows during the day, and it became so quiet at night he believed he could hear his parents breathing into their pillows after his mother’s sobbing had subsided.

 When his parents turned to adoption, the disappointment simply took on a different form.
-There were photographs that arrived in the mail of different babies: most were wrinkled and brown with protruding bellies and dull eyes, the images of which his mother would put in a frame on the nursery dresser.
-She’d sit and rock with the pillow against her stomach, gazing dreamily in the direction of the photo while Dominic played with trains around her feet.
-The object of her affection changed over the course of a year when the far-away country closed its adoption program to American couples due to political conflict or the day Dominic’s father lost his job after the company folded and he began the weary search of an older candidate.
+There were photographs that arrived in the mail of different babies.
+Most had sallow skin, protruding bellies, and dull eyes, the images of which his mother would lovingly put in a frame on the nursery dresser.
+She’d sit and rock with the pillow against her stomach, gazing dreamily in the direction of the photo, while Dominic played with trains around her feet.
+The object of her affection would change over the course of a year when the far-away country closed its adoption program to American couples due to political conflict or the day Dominic’s father lost his job after the company folded and he, once again, began the weary search of an older candidate.
 “Stay in school and get a good job someday, Dom,” he’d said one night.
 “You could be a dentist.
 Everyone has to go to the dentist.”

 But by the time Dominic’s adult teeth dropped into his overcrowded mouth like a pile of cast off shoes, it was clear that there would be no braces and no shining career as a dentist.
 The photo of the baby who would become Rose was lovingly placed in the frame on the nursery dresser.
-Dominic visited it when his parents were occupied, and searched her face for answers.
-Her eyes were spritely, and she was swaddled in a bright white blanket.
+Dominic visited it when his parents were occupied and searched her face for answers.
+She was swaddled in a bright white blanket and her eyes were spritely.
 Wisps of hair rimmed her round head like a dark halo.
 “Come soon,” he’d whisper to her image, knowing that she had the power to change everything.

-By the time she’d arrived, Rose was almost a year old.
+By the time she came home Rose was almost a year old.
 She brought with her more noise than Dominic thought possible for their small house on the outskirts of town.
-When she threw her head back to cry, he peered in catching a glimpse of two lower front teeth emerging from a pink horseshoe of smooth gum.
+When she threw her head back to cry, he peered in and caught a glimpse of two lower front teeth emerging from a pink horseshoe of smooth gum.
 They shone like pearls, rare in their perfection.

 Colleen withdrew her finger from Dominic’s mouth and he nipped at it playfully.
 “Are you close with your sister?” she asked.